Canada Accessibility Plan & Feedback Process

 Supporting Customers Along the Way

 Delta proudly engages with the disability community in supporting customers before they travel.
-Notable examples include monthly airport tours for customers with cognitive or physical disabilities and their families.

-• Delta also partnered with ATL airport authorities and our Advisory Board on Disability to install powerchair charging stations on key concourses.
+• Delta partnered with ATL airport authorities and our Advisory Board on Disability to install powerchair charging stations on key concourses.

-• Equality / Mobility: The new terminal includes adult changing stations, service animal relief areas, and built-in accessible restroom features to support and elevate the diversity of customer needs.
+• Equality / Mobility: The terminal includes adult changing stations, service animal relief areas, and built-in accessible restroom features to support and elevate the diversity of customer needs.
 For example, restrooms included increased wheelchair turning radius for greater maneuverability.

 Accessible Aircraft Features

 Design of an aircraft seat is more than safety and aesthetics; it is also about inclusion.
-Delta is creating a thoughtful experience by involving Delta’s Advisory Board on Disability in the creative process of selecting and designing aircraft seats.
+Delta is creating a thoughtful experience by involving Delta’s Advisory Board on Disability and Accessible Travel in the creative process of selecting and designing aircraft seats.
 New aircraft delivered to Delta after April 1992 have accessible features that include:

 • Movable aisle armrests on at least half of the aisle seats.